Evotel employs locals for Rustenburg fibre installation

-Says Evotel Head of Business Development, Bradley Bekker: “The larger FNOs have favoured metropoles to install fibre networks, while smaller provincial towns are left behind, while also contributing to the South African economy and in need of the latest technologies.
-We have focussed our attention on these towns, such as Rustenburg, to install our fibre network and to further invest in the wellbeing of these towns by sharing the wealth and employing 30% locals to assist with the installations.”
+Says Evotel Head of Business Development, Bradley Bekker: “The larger FNOs have favored metropoles to install fibre networks, while smaller provincial towns are left behind, while also contributing to the South African economy and in need of the latest technologies.
+We have focused our attention on these towns, such as Rustenburg, to install our fibre network and to further invest in the wellbeing of these towns by sharing the wealth and employing 30% locals to assist with the installations.”

 Evotel’s fibre to the home (FTTH) network installation in Rustenburg is a traditional trenched solution and local companies, like Mosia ke Mosia, employing local labourers are ideal to build the infrastructure, knowing the local landscape and surroundings.

 Involving local businesses, according to Bekker, simply makes sense.
 “It makes the rollout of the network build smoother as the locals understand the environment much better and more resources are close at hand and can be allocated to the project much quicker if required.
 Locals also do not shy away from contributing to their own community, because it will mean all will prosper from what they are doing and that is one of the things we aim to achieve,” Bekker notes.

 “We are so appreciative that Evotel has made the effort to include us in their fibre network installation project in Rustenburg.
 It is a great boost for us and SMMEs [Small, Medium and Micro Enterprises] in the town.
 To be given the opportunity to contribute to the building of the network is a sign that we are capable to do the work required,” says Ivan Mosiah, CEO of Mosia ke Mosia.